 A truly versatile design giving both inshore fishability and open water access, the Barker 26 Open lets you have the flexibility to do it all.

-Built for the angler, there are all of the amenities you would expect to have in a fishing boat – 3 bait wells, 2 fish boxes, and under gunwale rod storage, packaged in an attractive design with a smooth dry ride.
+Built for the angler, there are all of the amenities you would expect to have in a fishing boat – 3 bait wells, 2 fish boxes, an outboard motor, and under gunwale rod storage, packaged in an attractive design with a smooth dry ride.

 - Dry Weight – 5,594 lbs. with ability a 627 HP Seven Marine outboard.